SiddeshSambasivam/Air-Control/README.md

 # BACKGROUND
-Air control uses contour mapping in opencv library to draw a curve joining all the continuous points (along the boundary), having same color or intensity.
+Air control uses contour mapping in opencv library to find the set of all points having same color or intensity.
 Tracking the movement of a finger is an important feature of many computer vision applications.

 In this application, a histogram based approach is used to separate out the hand from the background frame.
 Thresholding and Filtering techniques are used for background cancellation to obtain optimum results.